 Now you’ve got some Boards, let’s get Pinning!

 The most important part of Pinning your own products is sharing eye-catching, beautiful images that inspire re-Pins.
-If your pics are lacklustre, invest time into updating them.
+If your pics are lacklustre, invest time updating them.

 The Make It Collective run regular Makers Meetups where creatives have access to a photography light box for creating professional-looking photographs for Pinterest, so sign up to our Makers Newsletter to be notified of the next event.